Follow these suggestions to troubleshoot ShareGate database issues or post-installation errors

 Try exiting the app entirely and then restarting it.

-This process will result in the loss of all your application data, including your connections, migration reports, and custom settings.
+This process will result in the loss of all your local ShareGate Migrate data, including your migration reports and tasks.
+You will need to manually recreate your connections, scheduled tasks, custom reports, and custom settings if you reset ShareGate Migrate's app data.

 In some rare cases, it may be the only solution.
-If the solution does not work, you will be able to restore the data from a backup that you create during the process.
+If the solution does not work, you can restore the data from a backup you create during the process.

-To reset and backup your app data, exit ShareGate Migrate completely (you must right-click on the ShareGate icon in the system tray and select Exit from the menu).
+To reset and back up your app data, exit ShareGate Migrate completely (right-click the ShareGate icon in the system tray and select Exit from the menu).

 Locate the Sharegate folder in the local application data directory (commonly found under C:\Users\%username%\AppData\Local).